brandonteran/Instagram-Clone/README.md

 ## Credits

-List an 3rd party libraries, icons, graphics, or other assets you used in your app.
+List any 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library

 ## Notes

-Describe any challenges encountered while building the app.

 ## License